Multiple Myeloma Genetic Factors

 Abnormalities in gene expression

 The identification of genes that, when abnormally expressed, are associated with risk for relapse has led to the development of a sophisticated test that provides a gene expression profile of a person’s myeloma.
 The gene expression profile is like a genetic fingerprint of a cancer, with each cancer being unique, just as each fingerprint is unique.
-More and more studies are showing that the gene expression profile of a cancerous tumor can help personalize treatment, and this test is the first one to be developed for myeloma.
+More and more studies are showing that the gene expression profile of a cancerous tumor can help personalize treatment, and this test is the first one to be developed for multiple myeloma.

 The test, Myeloma Prognostic Risk Signature™ (MyPRS™), measures the expression values (levels) of 70 risk-related genes.
 A computer program then calculates a risk score based on these values.
 This risk score is unique to each person.
 The score is a prediction of whether an individual is at high risk or low risk for early relapse.
 Knowing the risk of relapse can help doctors know which patients are most likely to have a good response to treatment without relapse and which patients may benefit from more aggressive treatment, to help lower the risk of relapse.